 WHEREAS Metro has forecasted population growth of about 310,000 within the existing urban growth boundary between 1989 and 2010.
 In addition, the changes accompanying urban growth have begun to affect quality of life in the region.
 This kind of growth and these kinds of changes are not unique to this region.
-However, maintaining the livability of this region as it grows requires a fundamental examination of the policy framework used by Metro to guide its regional planning; and challenges posed by urban growth, Metro elected to begin development of Regional Urban Growth Goals and Objectives in March of 1989.
+However, maintaining the livability of this region as it grows requires a fundamental examination of the policy framework used by Metro to guide its regional planning; and ORDINANCE NO. 91-418B - Page 1 WHEREAS To comply with its statutory requirements and in recognition of the challenges posed by urban growth, Metro elected to begin development of Regional Urban Growth Goals and Objectives in March of 1989.
 Policy and Technical Advisory Committees were formed, and have met continuously since then.